Thunderdigital/CuraToZ18/README.md

 MANUAL:

-After installing Cura 5.11, you need to run install.py This will make any necessary changes, install the new files.
+After installing Cura 5.11, you need to run install.py.
+This will make any necessary changes and installs the new files.
 It will create a backup of the modified files.

 You can then start Cura.